How Often Should You Use a Hair Mask?

 Using a hair mask seems intuitive, but it's important to follow the directions on the package of the product you're using.
 Also, keep in mind that using any hair mask every day is likely too much and might result in hygral fatigue, which can cause your precious strands to break.

-To give you an example of what applying a hair mask is like, here's how to apply the ENSO Overnight Restoring Hair Mask.
+To give you an example of what applying a hair mask is like, here's how to apply a deep conditioning hair mask.

 First, you'll want to apply shampoo and conditioner to your wet hair and scalp, as usual, working in with a scalp massager for extra penetration.
 Rinse out the shampoo until your hair feels clean and free of product.